jazminegamboa/hurricanes-app/README.md

 # Storms in the North Atlantic Shiny App

 ![](hurricane-sc.png)

 This repository contains a shiny app to visualize the trajectories of tropical cyclones (hurricanes) in the North Atlantic.
+The user can type in a given year, then select from four boxes to make additional changes.
+The first box facets the data into separate maps for each month.
+The second box takes into account the wind speeds and thickens the points.
+The third box only displays hurricanes that were considered major hurricanes, and the final box turns the background blue.

 ## Storms Data Set